soft2018spring-gruppe10/Report/README.md

 and database was on the 28th, we choose to say the total final deadline was on the 24th to ensure adaptability at the last stretch incase of unforseen events.
 ![](https://i.gyazo.com/e685f66a9568c04f268cd3f0c6ae1fd3.png)
-With this overview we found out, that we havn't gotten much documentation or plans in terms of business testing, other than left shift testing.
+With this overview we found out, that we havn't gotten much documentation or plans in terms of business testing, other than left shift testing, which in turn didn't please the product owner as we didn't have any business value ready from this initial sprint, however we didn't lose the product owners faith, as our argumentation for clearing blockers gave value to future sprints.
 ## 3. Main Development Sprint
+###  - Beginning of Production
+At the start of the main sprint we had the system design ready, most blockers where cleared out except for the data which was a continous task to handle.
+Since we've been mostly shown tools and trades in the form of Java and related tools of the Java lanquagde, we found value in standardizing our production lanquagde as Java, this allowed us to use systems and tools we had previous knowledge on.

+For the main sprint we choose to focus on making the initial foundation made with tests, so that we would gain a unified understanding of all feature communication, and allow for decoupled development of the systems, this gives great advantages for testing individual components, in comparison to others in the same system, since a decoupled system allows the individual developer to use mocks and stubs to thier hearts contend, while following the guidelines of the documentation.

+because of the paralles work with the Database couse, we found value in finishing up the data, so that we would have actual test data to use in our TDD process.
+We also needed a continouse integration and delivery system, to furfill our promises to the proxy product owner, we would have to ensure this would also be done in this sprint to enable deployment of the databases for the database course aswell.

 ###  - The Product
-At the start of the main sprint we had the system design ready, for a short introduction the system consist of 3 parts, a frontend web client, that allows the product owner to interact with the product, a backend API that handles the web clients requests and calls the databases for the request data, and the databases that consist of multiple different database which was required by the database course.
+For a short introduction, the system consist of 3 parts, a frontend web client, that allows the product owner to interact with the product, a backend API that handles the web clients requests and calls the databases for the request data, and the databases that consist of multiple different database which was required by the database course.

 #### API
 ##### Functionality: